Map of Doi Inthanon National Park, Chiang Mai

 Doi Inthanon National Park is in Chiang Mai province approximately 60 km southwest of Chiang Mai city.
 Doi Inthanon, the mountain, is the highest peak in Thailand at 2,565 m.

 The park has the headwaters of the Mae Klang, Mae Pako, Mae Pawn, Mae Ya, Mae Cham and Mae Khan rivers.

-Cool year round and a good respite in Thailand's hot season, temperatures In December and January drop to around 6 C.
+The park is cool year round and a good respite in Thailand's hot season.
+In December and January temperatures of around 6 Celsius are common.

 Forests include evergreen, pine and mixed deciduous teak & mountain pine.
 Wildlife is decreasing due to encroachment and poaching, but the more remote area will have gibbon, serow, deer, tigers, hare, wild pigs.

 Bird life in the park is prolific with claims of 360 species.

 The park boast a number of waterfalls; the Mae Klang, Vachiratharn and Mae Ya (which may be highest in Thailand).
 Siriphum was renamed in honor of HM Queen Sirikit

 Brichinda Cave is limestone with a huge entrance chamber and tower and a second chamber is large with a skylight